Meet Our President and First Vice President

 Executive Vice President and Chief Financial Officer

 Susan M. Steinbrick is executive vice president and chief financial officer at the Federal Reserve Bank of Cleveland.
 She is responsible for leading the areas of financial support services, information technology services, enterprise risk management, strategy and performance management, and continuous improvement.
-Prior to joining the Bank in 2009, Ms. Steinbrick was senior vice president and assistant general auditor at KeyCorp, responsible for internal audit activities and enterprise-wide model validation.
+Prior to joining the Bank in 2009, Ms. Steinbrick was senior vice president and assistant general auditor at KeyCorp, for which she was responsible for internal audit activities and enterprise-wide model validation.

 Ms. Steinbrick serves as chair of the Cleveland Reserve Bank’s Enterprise Risk Committee.
 She also serves as chair of several Federal Reserve committees and participates in the Federal Reserve System’s Risk Management Committee and the Advisory Group on Financial Management.

 Ms. Steinbrick holds a BS in international business from Lake Erie College, an MBA from Case Western Reserve University, and a certificate of accountancy from John Carroll University.
 She is also a certified public accountant, a certified information systems auditor, and a graduate of the ABA Stonier Graduate School of Banking.

 Executive Vice President and Director of Research

 Ellis Tallman is executive vice president and director of research at the Federal Reserve Bank of Cleveland, for which he leads the Research Department’s efforts in conducting economic research and policy analysis.
 He advises the Bank’s president on monetary policy and related matters.
 Dr. Tallman’s research currently focuses on macroeconomics, economic forecasting, and US historical episodes of financial crises and policy responses.

 Prior to joining the Cleveland Reserve Bank, Dr. Tallman was the Danforth-Lewis Professor of Economics and the Department of Economics chair at Oberlin College.
 Prior to joining Oberlin, he served as a vice president and team leader for the macroeconomics group in the Research Department at the Federal Reserve Bank of Atlanta and as an adjunct professor at Emory University.
 He also served a two-year appointment as a visiting senior research economist at the Reserve Bank of Australia.